FriendlyCaptcha/friendly-captcha-wordpress/friendly-captcha/readme.txt

 However, you may wish to email the authors of plugins you'd like to support Friendly Captcha: it will usually take them only an hour or two to add native support if they choose to do so.
 This will simplify your use of Friendly Captcha, and is the best solution in the long run.

 == Changelog ==

+= 1.3.2 =
+* Fixed support for Friendly Captcha widgets in multi-page GravityForms forms.
+* Added support for Spanish and Catalan language.

 = 1.3.1 =
 * Fixed a bug in the WPForms integration when an error would get displayed to the end-user.